Catch up on the seminars we've held by watching our video recordings.

 In praise of natural philosophy – a synthesis of physics and metaphysics

 This in praise of natural philosophy talk, held by Nicholas Maxwell on Wednesday 15 September 2021, discussed the overwhelming case for conceiving, and doing, physics within the framework of aim-oriented empiricism – and its implications for discovery, for quantum theory, for the role of metaphysics and philosophy of physics within physics.
-If you'd like to find out more about this subject then Nicholas has provided further reading for this.

 The physics of can and can’t